Lovech

 Facts

-Lovech is one of the oldest populated areas in Bulgaria.
-The town was founded on the remains of the Thracian settlement of Melta and the Roman city of Presidium.
-The Hisarya fortress was built during the First Bulgarian Kingdom (681 to 1018).
-It was here that the peace accord between Bulgaria and Byzantium was signed in 1187, marking the beginning of the Second Bulgarian Kingdom and the end of the bicentennial Byzantine rule over Bulgarian lands.
+Lovech is one of Bulgaria’s oldest settlements.
+The town was founded on the ruins of the Thracian Melta settlement and the Roman city of Presidium.
+The “Hisaria” fortress was built during the First Bulgarian Empire (681-1018).
+Here, in 1187, a peace treaty was signed between Bulgaria and Byzantium, marking the beginning of the Second Bulgarian Empire and the end of two centuries of Byzantine domination of Bulgarian lands.

-The Hissarya fortress above Lovech was one of the last conquered during the Ottoman invasion
+The “Hisaria” Lovech fortress was one of the last to be conquered during the Ottoman invasion.

 The old town